When does the next Practice Seminar take place?

 Day 3 – November 1

-Soil to Soul Symposium Featuring international and national experts in regenerative agriculture, including Richard Perskin (Ridgedale Farm) and Matteo Mazzola (Iside Farm).
+Featuring international and national experts in regenerative agriculture, including Richard Perskin (Ridgedale Farm) and Matteo Mazzola (Iside Farm).
+The visit to the symposium will be accompanied by Jule Schwartz and Benjamin Fäth.

 The detailed program will be published shortly.